 I hope my experience has provided some useful information for you to consider with regards to placenta encapsulation.
 If you are based in Yorkshire and would like the details of the company that I used then please send me an email at firstname.lastname@example.org.
 Good luck mummies-to-be with your pregnancies and birth experiences.
 Shell x

 Disclaimer: I am not a health professional and all opinions are based on my own thoughts and experiences.
-It is imperative that you seek advice from your doctor, midwife or obstetrician before taking any medications.
+It is imperative that you seek advice from your doctor, midwife or obstetrician before taking any medications or consider placenta encapsulation.